utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 ## Features

 ### Current
-* Creates Order and redirects to UTRUST payment widget
+* Creates Order and redirects to Utrust payment widget
 * Receives and handles webhook payment received
 * Receives and handles webhook payment cancelled
 * Saves logs on Admin Dashboard -> WooCommerce -> Status -> Logs

 ### Planned for the future
-* Sends HTTP request to the UTRUST Merchant API when an Order status is updated manually
+* Sends HTTP request to the Utrust Merchant API when an Order status is updated manually
 * Errors handling class to improve errors logs
 * Compatibility with WooCommerce older than 3.0

-## Screenshots

-*** Soon... ***

 ## Contributing
 ### Adding code to the repo
-If you have a fix or feature, submit a pull request through GitHub to the `devel` branch.
+If you have a fix or feature, submit a pull request through GitHub to the `dev` branch.
 The master branch is only for stable releases.
 Please make sure the new code follows the same style and conventions as already written code.

 ### Developing
-With an online store, with the UTRUST plugin installed, you can access the code via FTP in `wp-content/plugins/utrust-for-woocommerce`.
+With an online store, with the Utrust plugin installed, you can access the code via FTP in `wp-content/plugins/utrust-for-woocommerce`.
 All the changes there should be reflected live in the online store.
 You should test things before opening a pull request on this repo.

 ### Publishing
-If you are member of UTRUST devteam and want to publish a new version of the plugin follow [these instructions](https://github.com/utrustdev/plugin-woocommerce/wiki/Publishing).
+If you are member of Utrust devteam and want to publish a new version of the plugin follow [these instructions](https://github.com/utrustdev/plugin-woocommerce/wiki/Publishing).